mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/distributed-access-hosting.rst

     npm run build

-You have now created another Access point to the BitShares Decentralised Exchange. **The more the merrier.** Please remember to check your firewall and SSH is up-to-date and configured correctly.
+You have now created another Access point to the DNA Decentralised Exchange. **The more the merrier.** Please remember to check your firewall and SSH is up-to-date and configured correctly.
 DigitalOcean has
 `firewall <https://www.digitalocean.com/community/tags/firewall?type=tutorials>`__
 and `Secure
 SSH <https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2>`__